 The Center for Disease Dynamics, Economics & Policy (CDDEP) reports that in 2014, the most commonly used oral class of antibiotics for UTI, fluoroquinolones, were experiencing resistance at up to 35% in E. coli.
 The resistance had more than doubled in the last decade.
 Spero Therapeutics is developing a novel oral agent to treat these resistant bacteria.

 Our most advanced product candidate is SPR994, an oral beta-lactam, which we believe has the potential to become the first oral carbapenem for use in adults.
 We are developing SPR994 as an oral antibiotic for the treatment of complicated urinary tract infection (cUTI) to help patients avoid hospitalizations (stay at home) and/or transition patients home after IV therapy (get home).
 Carbapenems have emerged as the standard-of-care for many multidrug-resistant (MDR) Gram-negative bacterial infections, but today they are only available as intravenous therapeutics for such indications.
-SPR994 is currently in a single ascending dose (SAD) and multiple ascending dose (MAD) Phase 1 clinical trial of SPR994 in healthy volunteers.
+Spero has announced positive final results from its single ascending dose (SAD) and multiple ascending dose (MAD) Phase 1 clinical trial of SPR994 in healthy volunteers.